A Guide to Deep Learning and Neural Networks

 Components of Neural Networks

-Every neural network consists of neurons, synapses, weights, biases, and functions.
+There are different types of neural networks but they always consist of the same components: neurons, synapses, weights, biases, and functions.

-A neuron or a node of a neural network is a computing unit that receives information, performs simple calculations with it, and passes it further.
+A neuron or a node is a basic unit of neural networks that receives information, performs simple calculations, and passes it further.

 All neurons in a net are divided into three groups: